flowerinthenight/flowerinthenight.github.io/_posts/2018-03-31-access-pods-k8s.md

 $ kubectl create -f ingress.yaml
 {% endhighlight %}

-After everything is ready (Ingress provisioning takes some time), I should be able to access `svc1` through `https://development.mobingi.com/svc1/some-endpoint`, `svc2` through `https://development.mobingi.com/svc2/another-endpoint`, etc. Of course, you have to point your domain to your Ingress load balancer's IP address which you can see using the following command:
+After everything is ready (Ingress provisioning takes some time), you should be able to access `svc1` through `https://development.mobingi.com/svc1/some-endpoint`, `svc2` through `https://development.mobingi.com/svc2/another-endpoint`, etc. Of course, you have to point your domain to your Ingress load balancer's IP address which you can see using the following command:

 {% highlight shell %}
 $ kubectl get ingress serviceproxy-ingress